 Book Suggestions for the Library

-Theme Activities to help your Preschoolers develop those small muscles in their hands!
+and develop the small muscles in their hands!

 Provide the colored bear counters and have the children sort and classify in different ways.

 Big, medium, small (compare to the Goldilocks story) or by color.

 count them: How many big?
 Medium?
 Small?
 Red?
 Blue? etc.

 VARIATION: Provide muffin tins with numbers written in each one (or use bowls) for the children to place the appropriate number in each section.

 In advance, cover some shapes with faux fur.
 Hole punch.